 The condensed consolidated financial statements included herein are unaudited and have been prepared by management of the Company pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC").
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") have been condensed or omitted pursuant to such rules and regulations.
 The Company's condensed consolidated balance sheet as of January 30, 2021 was derived from the Company's audited consolidated balance sheet as of that date.
-All other condensed consolidated financial statements for the periods presented.
-All of these adjustments that are, in the opinion of management, necessary to summarize fairly our condensed consolidated financial statements for the periods presented.
+All other condensed consolidated financial statements contained herein are unaudited and reflect all adjustments that are, in the opinion of management, necessary to summarize fairly our condensed consolidated financial statements for the periods presented.
 All of these adjustments are of a normal recurring nature.
-The results of the fiscal quarter ended May 1, 2021 are not necessarily indicative of the results to be obtained for the year ending January 29, 2022.
-These condensed consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements should be read in conjunction with the SEC on April 2, 2021 (the "Fiscal 2020 Form 10-K").
+The results of the fiscal quarter ended July 31, 2021 are not necessarily indicative of the results to be obtained for the year ending January 29, 2022.
+These condensed consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the fiscal year ended January 30, 2021 filed with the SEC on April 2, 2021 (the "Fiscal 2020 Form 10-K").